-Acoustic emissions (AE) are elastic waves in solid materials caused by fractures in macro- or microstructures or by friction, used routinely as a standard method to study fatigue and other phenomena in materials engineering.
-In wood, the possibility of recording sounds or recording AE with the aim of identifying active insect attack has long been published (Pence et al. 1954; Pallaske 1986) (Fujii et al. 1989) and in recent years has received renewed attention (Nowakowska et al. 2017) incorporating signal analysis and artificial intelligence (Bilski et al. 2016).
-Plinke (2021) have published recent advances in the measurement and evaluation of emitted acoustic signals, with some limitations regarding the placement of the sensors, which must be in firm contact with the wood, and the temporary inactivity of the larvae.
-Commercial "remote sensing" applications are also becoming available (Potamitis et al. 2019).
+Received 28 March 2023; Received in revised form 22 August 2023; Accepted 26 August 2023 Available online 4 September 2023 published [25,24,10] and in recent years has received renewed attention [23] incorporating signal analysis and artificial intelligence [2].
+Plinke [26] have published recent advances in the measurement and evaluation of emitted acoustic signals, with some limitations regarding the placement of the sensors, which must be in firm contact with the wood, and the temporary inactivity of the larvae.
+Commercial "remote sensing" applications are also becoming available [27].
 Current methods focus on detection, but do not provide information on larvae location.
-In contrast, there are numerous works on acoustic geolocation of terrestrial higher animals such as elephants, wolves and marine animals such as whales (Dissanayake et al. 2018a; Noad, et al. 2004; Kershenbaum et al. 2019; Dissanayake et al. 2018b).
+In contrast, there are numerous works on acoustic geolocation of terrestrial higher animals such as elephants, wolves and marine animals such as whales [6,22,14].
 The aim of this work has been to find and develop a low-cost, non-contact technique, using a MEMS microphone array, capable of detecting and accurately locating active house longhorn beetle larvae inside wood.
 The system is aimed at controlling infections in museums and other places where the protection of heritage wood is needed, unintentional infections in the international timber trade, in the assembly and use of infected wood, and, in all cases, it allows for the execution of selective, targeted and localized treatments and the verification of their success.